Joao2Pereira1/plasma-recents/README.md

 # KRecentTracker

-KRecentTracker is a KDE Plasma 6 widget that tracks recently opened files, folders, and workspaces from KDE and VS Code-based editors.
+KRecentTracker is a KDE Plasma 6 widget that provides quick access to recently opened files, folders, workspaces, images, videos, and other items from your desktop.
+It brings recent items from KDE and VS Code-based editors into a single, fast, and convenient interface.

 ## Features